Integrating Nursing Concepts 2 (Capstone 1) (10204.1)

 Work placement, internships or practicums

-Clinical Placements are organised by the Placement Office and are scheduled throughout the calendar year including during class free periods.
-Once allocated to a clinical placement, students are expected to be available to attend that placement in the roster given by the placement site.
+PEP are organised by the CareersUC Placement Team and are scheduled throughout the calendar year including during class free periods.
+Once allocated to a PEP, students are expected to be available to attend that PEP in the roster given by the PEP site.
 There are a range of important learning opportunities available throughout the shift and students are expected to avail themselves of these opportunities.
-Permission to leave early will only be supported with consultation with the Clinical Liaison Nurse (CLN) and/or Unit Convener.

-Students are required to be punctual for placement and should receive their rostered shifts from the placement office.
+Students are required to be punctual for PEP and should receive their rostered shifts from the PEP site.
 Shift times commonly start between:

 - Morning - 6-9 am (0600-0900)